Skip to footer content

 $vbLabelText $csharpLabel

 The ChromePdfRenderer class offers extensive customization options.
-You can set page size, margins, headers, footers, and even define custom CSS for print media - features that complement Telerik's viewing capabilities perfectly.
-This is also how you can submit data to the renderer.
+You can set page size, margins, headers, footers, and define custom CSS for print media -- features that complement Telerik's viewing capabilities.
+For advanced scenarios, explore page break control, viewport configuration, or base URL settings for proper asset loading.

 The generated PDF will look something like this:

-How Can I Integrate Telerik's PDF Viewer Blazor Component?
+How Do You Integrate Telerik's PDF Viewer Blazor Component?

-Once you've generated your PDF with IronPDF, displaying it with the Telerik Blazor PDF viewer is simple:
+Once you have generated your PDF with IronPDF, displaying it with the Telerik Blazor PDF viewer is straightforward:

 <TelerikPdfViewer Data="@pdfData"